• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Kheer is a creamy, yummy dessert made by simmering milk with rice and garnished with nuts & flavours.
+Kheer is a creamy, yummy dessert made by simmering milk with rice and garnished with nuts and flavors.
 Rice Kheer is an alternate dessert to the regular kheer for making at home for special lunches & religious festivals.
 Rice Kheer is simple & quick to make.
-Kheer Recipe is explained here with step by step pictures and video.
+Learn to make Kheer Recipe with step by step pictures and video.

 Kheer is a popular rich and creamy dessert you can make for festivals or any occasions at home.
 Usually Rice Kheer is made with basmati rice or raw rice.
-Last time I tried with basmati rice so this time wanted to try with raw rice and the kheer came out so delicious.
+I have tried rice kheer with basmati rice many times so this time wanted to try with raw rice and the kheer came out so delicious.

 About Kheer Recipe

 Kheer is an Indian version of Rice pudding made using milk, rice and sugar as main ingredients.
-There are many kheer recipes but the classic traditional version is the Rice Kheer.
+There are many kheer recipes but the classic traditional version is this Rice Kheer.

-Rice Kheer with rice simmered in milk with added sugar and flavourings tastes so divine.
-Rice Kheer resembles pudding but traditionally made with rice, milk, sugar,nuts and dry fruits along with flavourings.
+Rice Kheer with rice simmered in milk with added sugar and flavorings tastes so divine.
+Rice Kheer resembles pudding but traditionally made with rice, milk, sugar,nuts and dry fruits along with flavorings.

 You can even make Kheer in cooker but the traditional version is by open cooking which gives it a unique taste.
 However during your busy days you can choose to use pressure cooker method or instant pot method.